taikoxyz/ecosystem-wallet/README.md

-# Ecosystem Project
+# Ecosystem SDK Sample

+This is a demo NextJS app that uses the ecosystem SDK to connect to the Rapid Fire ecosystem

+To try the demo, go to https://rapidfire.sample.openfort.xyz/ and login with ConnectKit.

+## Project Structure

 This project consists of two main components: the Ecosystem SDK and the Ecosystem Wallet.

-## Project Structure

 ```
 ecosystem-project/